rahul-at-dev/Internship-Recommendation-Engine/README.md

 5. Rendered in a clean card UI with details and “Apply Now” links
 6. Includes a **feedback mechanism** (“useful”, “not useful”, “applied”) to adjust weights over time

-You can later evolve it (e.g. move to embeddings, rank learning, multilingual support, reinforcement learning) — but this version begins with a transparent, CPU‑efficient base.

 ---

 ## 🏗 Architecture & Stack